gbouchar/gbouchar.github.io/index.md

 In natural language processing, I have been interested for many years in flexible models that can learn from a huge amount of data.
 The hope is to automatically learn general facts about the world, without having to specify an intermediary representation, such as grammatical classes or ontologies.
 This means:
 * *language models*: a generative model of text, this can take many different form, but basically, a language model gives you a high score for sentences that are plausible.
 * *machine reading*: this can be viewed as a question-answering system where there is some extra information, such as questions about a short story, science exams questions.
 The real reason why I'm interested in this techniques is that question-answering is the equivalent of "debugging" when you write software code, but this makes life so much easier when the computer speaks your language (and adapts to your language as well...).

-If you share any of my research interests, do have a look at my [list of publications][pubs] since 2015 and if you have questions regarding my previous and/or current research, feel free to look at my previous web [page][xrcegb] or to contact [me][contact].
+If you share any of my research interests, do have a look at my [list of publications][pubs] since 2015 and if you have questions regarding my previous and/or current research, feel free to contact [me][contact].
 I'm part of the [UCL Machine Reading Group][uclmr] lead by [Sebastian Riedel][seb] in the [Department of Computer Science][uclcs].
 I received a PhD in 2004 from Institut National de Recherche en Automatique et Informatique ([INRIA][inria]) and [University Joseph Fourier][ujf].

 [contact]:  /contact.html